plantismash/documentation/README.md

 # PlantiSMASH Documentation

-The documentation of the plant genome-mining tool [plantiSMASH](https://plantismash.secondarymetabolites.org/)
+The documentation of the plant genome-mining tool [plantiSMASH](https://plantismash.bioinformatics.nl/)

 To publish the documentation follow the [GitHub workflow](./.github/workflows/publish.yml)

 Check the deployment status of the last push at [Deploy MKdocs](https://github.com/plantismash/documentation/actions/workflows/publish.yml)

+Visit the website with the documentation at [plantiSMASH documentation](https://plantismash.github.io/documentation/)

-This documentation is based on the template of  the [antiSMASH documentation](https://docs.antismash.secondarymetabolites.org/)
+This documentation is originally sources from the [antiSMASH documentation](https://docs.antismash.secondarymetabolites.org/)

 ### Run Mkdocs locally